Affordable AI Generation

 Fixed 8s feel

-Use Veo Lite when the shot is already narrow.
+Use Veo Lite when a 50-credit video check is enough.

 Open composition

-Use a 25-credit image draft before making video.
+Use a 10-credit GPT Image-2 draft before making video.

 Why the list stays compact